-Police presence outnumbers protesters at Kentucky Capitol
+Kentucky man charged in storming of US Capitol

+At the door, police shot Ashli Babbitt, an Air Force veteran, as she was trying to climb through the broken panel into an area known as the Speaker’s Lobby.

+State capitals nationwide were placed on high alert after the Jan.
+6 riots that left five people dead.

-FRANKFORT, Ky.
-(AP) - Police and National Guard members far outnumbered two small groups of gun-toting protesters outside the Kentucky Capitol on Sunday.
+In Frankfort, police and National Guard members far outnumbered two small groups of gun-toting protesters outside the Kentucky Capitol on Sunday.
 No physical confrontations and no arrests occurred.

 Two men who said they were members of the right-wing Boogaloo movement showed up with semiautomatic guns outside the Capitol in Frankfort.
 They left after several Black Lives Matter activists arrived, also with weapons.
 The BLM activists questioned those among the heavy police presence.